browserengineering/book/book/graphics.md

-The code increases `cursor_y` and resets `cursor_x`[^crlf] once `cursor_x` goes past 787 pixels.[^not-800] Wrapping the text this way makes it possible to read more than a single line.
+The code increases `cursor_y` and resets `cursor_x`[^crlf] once `cursor_x` goes past 787 pixels.[^not-800] Wrapping the text this way makes it possible to read more than a single line:

+<iframe class="widget" src="widgets/lab2-render.html" height=160></iframe>

 [^crlf]: In the olden days of type writers, increasing *y* meant
     *feed*ing in a new *line*, and resetting *x* meant *return*ing the